United Progressive Kinabalu Organisation: United Pasokmomogun Kadazandusun Murut Organisation

 In the 2018 general election, the party won only one federal seat and five state assembly seats.
 Following this, the party's acting president Madius Tangau announced that UPKO with five of their party state assembly seats members had left BN to form a coalition government with the Sabah Heritage Party, alongside PKR, DAP and Amanah became a partner party for the Pakatan Harapan (PH) coalition instead.

 United Progressive People of Kinabalu Organisation

 The party was re-branded again as United Progressive People of Kinabalu Organisation or Pertubuhan Kinabalu Progresif Bersatu while retaining its existing UPKO acronym on 23 November 2019.
 There is also a slight change in UPKO's logo with the inclusion of a new colour, red while the Mount Kinabalu image remains.
 The party re-branding process was aimed to migrate from the communal politics to a universal and inclusive politics by opening the party membership to other races than KDM communities.
 On 26 August 2021, it officially joined opposition Pakatan Harapan coalition.
+It left on 10 November 2025.